KR-Labs/.github/profile/README.md

 ## Unlocking Data, Empowering Communities

-At KR-Labs, we harness the power of data to illuminate economic, social, and cultural patterns that shape our world.
+At Khipu Research Labs, we harness the power of data to illuminate economic, social, and cultural patterns that shape our world.
 Our mission is to democratize access to actionable intelligence, enabling researchers, policymakers, educators, and innovators to make informed decisions, drive impact, and shape sustainable solutions.

 ---